rvigo1967/ai-automation/projects/feedback-analysis-make/README.md

 - ⚡ Instant detection of negative feedback
 - 📈 Improved response time to customer issues

+## 📥 Sample Input / Output

-## 📥Sample Input
+  ## Sample Input

   "The service was slow and the staff was rude."

   ## Sample Output

   - Sentiment: Negative
   - Keywords: slow service, rude staff
   - Summary: Customer dissatisfied with service speed and staff behavior